prestontw/bazel-rust-guided-experiment/stage-2-crates-vendor/README.md

 > :eyes: `rules_rust` is now on version `0.5.0`
 > while the documentation mentions `0.2.0`.
+> To further complicate things, while I was writing this example,
+> the most recent release was version `0.4.0`.
+>
-> Keeping documentation up to date with code is hard.
+> Keeping documentation up to date with code is hard,
+> as evinced that this guide is immediately behind!
-> I don't feel like this is a complaint because I can go
+> I don't feel like this is a complaint regarding `rust_rules`'s documentation
-> and improve the situation through pull requests!
+> because I can go and improve the situation through pull requests!

 After updating our version (and syncing our lockfile), we see the same error.